-Paul informed the Corinthian church that, ". . . every woman (Greek gune, Strong's Concordance #G1135) who has her head uncovered when she is praying or prophesying puts her head to shame, for it is the same as being shaved."
-(1Corinthians 11:5, HBFV).
+Paul informed the Corinthian church that, ". . . every woman (Greek gune) who has her head uncovered when she is praying or prophesying puts her head to shame . . ."
+(1Corinthians 11:5, HBFV throughout).
 After several verse comparing how men and women should present themselves before God he states, "You judge for yourselves.
 Is it becoming for a woman (gune) to pray to God uncovered?" (verse 13).

-Paul's discussion concerns the situation where married women pray or teach, with their heads 'uncovered," in the presence of their husband.
-But what does it mean to have their head uncovered?
+Paul's discussion concerns the situation where married women offer prayer or teach, with their heads 'uncovered," in the presence of their husband.
+What, however, does it mean to have their head uncovered?
 He tells us in verse six that it would be a disgrace for a wife to cut her hair too short or shave it off.
 This type of action expresses an attitude of rebellion.
-He then states in verse 10 that, "For this reason, it is necessary for the woman to have a sign of being under authority on her head because of the angels."
+He then states the following, "For this reason, it is necessary for the woman to have a sign of being under authority on her head because of the angels" (1Corinthians 11:10).

-Simply stated, a married woman should have long hair so that heavenly angels can differentiate between husbands and wives just in case an angel has to quickly intervene to protect "the weaker vessel" (Hebrews 1:14).
-Verse 14 of the chapter confirms the fact that the "covering" women are meant to have, especially when they pray, is long hair.
+Simply stated, a married woman should have long hair so that heavenly angels can differentiate between husbands and wives (1Corinthians 11:10) just in case an angel has to quickly intervene to protect "the weaker vessel."
+Verses 13 to 15 of the chapter confirms the fact that the "covering" women are meant to have, especially when they pray, is long hair.

 Although both men and women are equal in God's eye, and joint heirs of eternal life (1Peter 3:7), a wife is nevertheless to be subject to and under the authority of her husband.
 The sign of this natural order is her long hair.
 At the very least, these often-debated verses should not be used as the definitive proof that all females should wear a head covering either when they pray or do other activities.